How much weight will the pontoons hold?

 I am looking at your pontoons because my knees are too bad to crawl into a kayak.
 Are your setups stable when you stand up?
 Yes....you don't have to be an athlete to stand up like you would on a kayak.

 Can we paint the pontoons?
 Absolutely....would love some pictures of the finished project.
-I just used regular spray paint and it adhered nicely. ($3.98 a can)
+I just used regular spray paint in a can to do my camouflage patterns and it adhered nicely. ($3.98 a can)

 What are the slots for on top of the pontoons?

-The slots are for the kits I will be supplying soon....I am just getting started with these but I will be offering some solar panel kits, motor mount kits, etc...but i encourage you all to save some money and build your own kits....that is why i am building DIY kits for you all....I get it!
+The slots are for the kits I will be supplying soon....I am just getting started with these but I will be offering some solar panel kits, motor mount kits, seat kits, etc...but I encourage you all to save some money and build your own kits....that is why i am building DIY kits for you all....I get it!

 DIY painting and coating

-We offer these pontoons two ways.
+We offer these pontoon kits two ways.
 I offer them with and without a hard coat resin.
-If you were to choose the pontoons with the poly-urea coating (they are black in the pictures) then you use regular spray paint in a can and it adheres nicely. (about $3.98 for rust-oleum 2x ultra cover)
+If you were to choose the pontoons with the poly-urea coating (they only come with the black poly-urea like you see in the pictures) then you use regular spray paint in a can and spray them your desired color and it adheres nicely. (about $3.98 for rust-oleum 2x ultra cover)

 If you choose without the hard coat poly-urea resin you will need to protect them from getting beat up in the water.
 Unless you have the skills\patients to cover the raw foam pontoons in a fiberglass resin, you can try this method.
 Pick up some cheap regular WATER BASE paint, you can either spray the pontoons with a paint gun or brush\roll it on.
 Any kind of aerosol paint will eat the foam and it will look terrible.
 So this has to be done FIRST so you can do the next step and that is to apply a protection coating on the pontoons.
 My suggestion is AFTER you put a cheap coat of water base paint on them is pick up a gallon of bed liner paint from Walmart for about 50 bucks and cover the pontoons.
 (I used a $20 AIR UNDER COATING GUN UG8405 to apply it) I have personally tried this method and although it does not work as well as the poly-urea... it works pretty dag-gone good and saves you money. :-) This method will keep the pontoons protected.
 Then you can paint over top that coating with your color if you desire.